JoshuaMonyei/crud-app/README.md

 ## CRUD-App

-A simple express application that: Connects to a database, Creates a payload, get's the data created, updates the data created, deletes the data created.
+A simple express application that: Connects to a database, Creates a payload and can get, update and delete the data created.

 https://zuricrud-app.herokuapp.com/